Master of Music in Music Education

 - Contributors, through research, to the profession and discipline of music education

 The music education curriculum is based on the belief that music educators must have comprehensive knowledge of the subject matter of music, an awareness of current theory and practice in music education, and an understanding of recent curriculum developments and contemporary issues in general education.

 Admission Requirements for all Master of Music in Music Education Degree Programs

 All applicants are expected to present an undergraduate record of sufficient quality to assure a reasonable expectation of successful graduate achievement.

 Successful candidates for admission will be assigned a faculty advisor and notified of registration dates and other pertinent information.

 All Master of Music programs require a minimum of 30 credits.
 Each program has a required capstone component.
 Depending on the program, this will be apprentice teaching, a thesis, a project report, a recital project or internship.
 Specific requirements are listed under the individual program descriptions.

 The candidate will follow the procedures described on the Graduate Admissions website.
 All applications will be reviewed by the Admissions Committee of the Department of Music and a decision will be rendered in writing to the applicant.

-For information about admissions requirements and program requirements for the certification and thesis options, please refer to the UMass Lowell online Graduate Catalog.
+- For information about admissions requirements and program requirements for the certification and thesis options, please refer to the UMass Lowell Graduate Catalog.